 Income tax and self-employment tax are two separate obligations that self-employed individuals must manage.
 Income tax is levied on an individual’s total annual income from all sources, including self-employment income.
 This tax is calculated based on your taxable income, which includes wages, interest, dividends, and other earnings.

-On the other hand, self-employment tax is specifically a tax on net earnings from self-employment, which encompasses income from freelance work, gig economy jobs, or running a business.
+On the other hand, self-employment tax is specifically a tax on net earnings from self-employment, which encompasses income from freelance work, gig work, gig economy jobs, or running a business.
 This tax is crucial as it funds Social Security and Medicare, ensuring that self-employed individuals receive the same benefits as those in traditional employment.

 While income tax applies to all types of income, self-employment tax is only levied on net earnings from self-employment.
 To manage these taxes, self-employed individuals must calculate and pay both separately.
 However, there is a silver lining: you can deduct half of your self-employment tax from your income tax, which helps reduce your overall tax liability.

-Self-Employment Tax Rate for 2024 and 2025
+Self-Employment Tax Rate for 2026

 Calculating Your Self-Employment Tax